tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 The vomit stopped, but the sounds didn’t.
 Now it was a hideous, wrenching dry heave, each one like his body was trying to tear itself apart from the inside.
 A horrible rasping cough tore up with it, dry and ragged, scraping the air raw as his body seized and bucked on the blood-slick floor.

 With each ragged dry heave, something pressed further out of Kevin’s toothless mouth, forcing its way into the open.
 Then, with a rush of dread, I realized what I was seeing: the nose and muzzle of a wolf.
-He gagged and retched, his chest convulsing as more of it slid free, slick with blood and mucus, glistening under the lantern light in wet, black flashes.
+He gagged and retched, his chest convulsing as more of it slid free, slick with blood and mucus, glistening under the dim  light in wet, black flashes.

 At the same time, his frail frame began to swell.
 The vomit-soaked clothes clung for only a moment before seams split and fabric tore, the sound sharp and wet as Kevin’s expanding body burst free from its restraints.
 While coarse, bristling hairs sprouted in patches across his once hairless back and arms, curling in thick tufts until his once-wasted frame was shrouded in a wiry coat.